-RICHMOND HILLS, Ga. – Zane Dunn, 14, says he wore a T-shirt with a Confederate battle emblem to school to show pride in his southern heritage.
+RICHMOND HILLS, Ga. – Zane Dunn, 14, says he wore a T-shirt with a Confederate flag to show pride.

 "It's my heritage, our ancestors died for this flag and I wanted to stand up for them," he said.
 "If I didn't, they would have died for nothing."